OSGConnect/tutorial-organizing/README.md

 ## Make an Organization Plan

-Based on what you know about the script, inputs, and outputs, how would you organize this HTC workload in folders?
+Based on what you know about the script, inputs, and outputs, how would you organize this HTC workload in directories (folders) on the access point?

 Try making those changes before moving on to the next section of the tutorial.